Board committees

 Steven Peacock

-Steven is a graduate in economics and a chartered accountant, with more than 30 years of experience working in both finance and commercial roles for many household brand names such as Fosters Brewing Group, United Biscuits, Superdrug, Homebase, WH Smith and Estée Lauder.
+Steven is a graduate in Economics and a Chartered Accountant with over 30 years of experience working in both finance and commercial roles for many household brand names such as Fosters Brewing Group, United Biscuits, Superdrug, Homebase, WH Smith and Estée Lauder.

-Steven also served for eight years as a Non-Executive Director of The Royal Bournemouth and Christchurch Hospitals Foundation Trust, retiring as Vice Chair in September 2017.
+Steven also served for 8 years as a Non-Executive Director of The Royal Bournemouth and Christchurch Hospitals Foundation Trust, retiring as Vice Chair in September 2017.

 David Underwood

-She moved into local government with Purbeck District Council initially, as the Head of Legal and Democratic services, and then went on to run its public health and housing services.
+She moved into local government with Purbeck District Council initially, as the Head of Legal and Democratic services and then went on to run their public health and housing services.

 More recently, Frances has worked in the charity sector with senior roles with Help for Heroes, Age UK and EDP Drug and Alcohol Services.
 She is also the Senior Independent Director on the Board of Westward Housing Group and was a Non-Executive Director for Tricuro Ltd until May 2023.